Who we are

 - Monthly Forum Meetings

-- Annual Accessibility Audits in the locale
+- Annual Accessibility Audits in the locality

 - Summer Outing and Christmas Dinner

 In 2010, Michael Ryan, then Development Officer at BCIL, founded the group to help people with disabilities come together.
-Michael recognised how isolating illness and disability are and saw the need for a peer support organisation to help people with disabilities to meet and network.
+Michael recognised how isolating illness and disability are and saw the need for a peer support group to help people with disabilities to meet and network.

 The Group Today

 The group co-ordinator is Colette Coughlan.
 Colette facilitates events and social media and is the main point of contact for new members.
 You can contact Colette by email at firstname.lastname@example.org.

 From time to time we have various speakers attend the forum and talk with us about various matters.
 Some recent guests at the peer support group meetings included: